codingis4noobs2/stackup-september-ai-challenge-1/README.md

 **Requirements:**
 - The bot must include a `!ask` command to handle user queries.
 Adding slash commands is a plus if possible.
 - Be creative, Think about what additional features the bot can offer to enhance the user experience.
+- Try to host the bot, so that judges can test them.

 **Judging Criteria:**
 - **Functionality:** How well the bot responds to queries using `!ask`.